Josepe75/pvlab/src/pvlab/doc/source/usage/en/README.txt

 themselves proved to be quick and reliable methods for data treatment.
 Gradually, the code grew in complexity, whereas new functionalities were enabled.
-Indeed, to the basic requirements of data *I/O* and a first block of calculations, some others joined, like fine data-filtering, tools developed to generate reports, graphics and further calibration records.
+Indeed, to the basic requirements of data *I/O* and a first block of calculations, some others joined, like fine data-filtering, determination of total uncertainty, tools for report generation, graphics and further calibration records.

 Finally, when it was concluded the development of the version 2.0.0 of the application ``calibration``, it made us clear that a formal package should